Functional calculus for a bounded $C_0$-semigroup on Hilbert space: -Bounded semigroups on Banach spaces

 \begin{lem} For any $\xi\in\gamma(\Omega;X)$ and any $\zeta\in \gamma'_+(\Omega;X^*)$, the function $t\mapsto \langle\zeta(t),\xi(t)\rangle$ belongs to $L^1(\Omega)$ and in the duality (\ref{Dual-gamma}), we have

 Moreover

 \end{lem}

 If we consider measurable functions $\zeta\colon \Omega\to X^*$ only, the above statement is provided by \cite[Corollary 5.5]{kal-wei1}.
-The fact that is holds as well in the more general setting of the present paper follows from the proof of \cite[Theorem 9.2.14]{hnvw}.
+The fact that this holds as well in the more general setting of the present paper follows from the proof of \cite[Theorem 9.2.14]{hnvw}.

 The main result of this section is the following.